circustata/LocalizedFeatureSelection/README.md

 # LocalizedFeatureSelection(LFS)

-An R package for feature selection using knockoff methods.
+An R package for localized feature selection.

 ## Installation